derat/twittuh/README.md

         HTML timeline file to parse for debugging -dump-dom
-        Dump the timeline DOM to stdout for debugging -force
+        Dump the timeline DOM to stdout for debugging -fetch-retries int
+        Number of times to retry fetching -fetch-timeout int
+        Fetch timeout in seconds
+  -force
         Write feed even if there are no new tweets -format string